happi89/happi89/README.md

 - 👋 Hi, I’m @happi89 and im in highschool.
-- 👀 I’m interested in Data science and competitice programming
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Data science and c++!
+- 🌱 I’m currently web development on The Odin Project
 - 📫 How to reach me farhaanp99@gmail.com
 - Tips to help me with my goals are welcome!